top of page

 How to Reduce Microplastics Day-to-Day

-In the kitchen, favor glass or metal containers, avoid microwaving in single-use plastics or any plastic for that matter, and use bamboo or wooden utensils.
+• In the kitchen, opt for glass or stainless steel metal containers, avoid microwaving in single-use plastics or any plastic for that matter, and use wooden or metal utensils.

-When doing laundry, wash synthetic fabrics in full loads, use a fiber-catching bag, and air dry when possible.
+• When doing laundry, wash synthetic fabrics in full loads, use a fiber-catching bag, and air dry when possible, as there is substantially particle shedding due to wear and tear and heat from the washer and dryer.

-In general living, vacuum with HEPA filtration, choose natural fibers like cotton or wool, and support recycling and extended-producer responsibility.
+• In general living, vacuum with HEPA filtration, and choose natural fibers like cotton, wool, silk, or hemp.

-These actions collectively lower both personal exposure and environmental accumulation.
+These actions collectively lower both our daily personal exposure and accumulation in the environment.

 The Broader Context: Why Microplastics Matter

-The conversation about microplastics in water and food cannot be separated from the broader environmental story.
+The conversation about microplastics in water and food is part of the broader environmental story.
 These tiny fragments are now embedded across ecosystems, from the deepest ocean trenches to the highest mountain peaks.
 Because plastics are light, durable, and slow to decompose, they accumulate over decades, moving through currents, wind, and biological cycles.
-Every stage of their lifecycle — production, use, disposal, and degradation — contributes to environmental stress, making microplastics not only a pollution issue but also a symbol of unsustainable material flow in the modern economy.
+Every stage of their lifecycle from production, use, disposal, and degradation all contributes to environmental stress, making microplastics not only a pollution issue but also is an unsustainable material flow in the modern economy.

 Marine Environment